theelous3/asks/docs/source/index.rst

 asks packs most if not all of the features requests does.
 The usual ``.json()`` ing of responses and such.
 You can take a more in depth look `here <https://asks.readthedocs.io/en/latest/overview-of-funcs-and-args.html>`_.

-However, because asks is aimed at crunching large piles of requests it takes a different approach to sessions.
+Because asks is aimed at crunching large piles of requests its Session has some features you may not be aware of.
 Sessions in asks are the main focus.
 More detail can be found `here <https://asks.readthedocs.io/en/latest/a-look-at-sessions.html>`_

 The Future
 __________
-As soon as `trio <https://github.com/python-trio/trio>`_ supports async file i/o, asks will be available for trio too :)
+Now that's trio support has been implemented, it's housecleaning time. asks has some cobwebs that need clearing, and refactoring those in to a nice silk dress is the current focus.

 Contributing
 ____________